 “Res.
 Off.
 Vander Kamp’s assertion that he has received this training, in the face of the information to the contrary, demonstrates an attempt to mislead the Department and violates standards of conduct,” the investigator found in 1997.

 Other allegations probed by La Mesa included Vander Kamp reportedly failing to log his activities correctly; and another incident where a sergeant felt he used too much force to detain suspects after a vehicle pursuit, and “may have falsely arrested the driver,” according to the sergeant’s report.
 The sergeant also raised concerns about whether Vander Kamp’s report on the incident was inaccurate.
 La Mesa handled these complaints by giving Vander Kamp more training.
-Vander Kamp was exonerated for other allegations stemming from an incident where he was accused of not responding to a dispatcher call for a prisoner transport, and then giving possibly false information about when his shift ended.
+Vander Kamp was exonerated for other allegations stemming from an incident in which he was accused of not responding to a dispatcher call for a prisoner transport, and then giving possibly false information about when his shift ended.

 “Their records were incomplete,” Vander Kamp told OPB on Wednesday.
 “The whole thing is a farce.”